Darlington and Barnard Castle Railway: Forcett and Merrybent branches

-The Forcett branch was authorised in 1865 to serve the limestone quarries in the area and was 8 mi from the junction 1+1/2 mi west of Piercebridge on the D&BCR.
+The Forcett Railway was authorised by the Forcett Railway Act 1865 (28 & 29 Vict. c. lxi) to serve the limestone quarries in the area and was 8 mi from the junction 1+1/2 mi west of Piercebridge on the D&BCR.
 The branch did not open until February 1867, and even then was delayed in forwarding traffic as the track had not been ballasted properly or been engineered correctly.
 The line was worked by the NER but retained its independence until the grouping of 1923, when it became an LNER asset.

-The 6 mi Merrybent Railway was built to convey copper, lead and limestone for the Merrybent and Middleton Tyas Mining and Smelting Company.
+The Merrybent and Darlington Railway, also known as the Merrybent Railway, was authorised by the Merrybent and Darlington Railway Act 1866 (29 & 30 Vict. c. lxxv).
+The 6 mi branch was built to convey copper, lead and limestone for the Merrybent and Middleton Tyas Mining and Smelting Company.
 The branch line was authorised by an act of Parliament in 1866, opened in 1870 but it closed in 1878 due to financial difficulties.
 The NER purchased the line in 1890 (Note: The purchase through the Darlington District Bank wasn't ratified until July 1900.) and re-opened it soon afterwards.
 It continued to forward aggregate from the quarries around Barton until 1950 when it was closed for the final time.
 A station and platform were provided at Barton for the use of non-aggregate goods workings, and although intended for eventual use by passengers, the station at Barton never sold a ticket.
 The trackbed of the former railway was adapted into the northern carriageway of the A1(M) bypass around Darlington in 1965 with the defunct quarry at Barton being used as a motorway interchange.